ishimto/maven-hello-world/README.md

 the data for documents is taken from existing data like result of unitests if there are. the documents saved in target/site

+now after i explained about it, it will be easier to understand what i meant before when i wrote "when you run phase it will run the all phases before until it and not just it" in thge first LifeCycles unit.

+### maven in our project
+that project based on java, therfore we need to compile test etc.. maven automate the build process in our project. out project using dockerfile to increment the patch using maven plugin, compile and package it and in the and run it in container on production environemt. you can find the Dockerfile i mentiond, right here:
+.
+├── Dockerfile